 Can I apply for more than one job?
 What if I am offered multiple jobs?
 Can I only accept one?

-Yes, you are encouraged to apply for many jobs, as it increases the chances of getting an interview and being hired.
-You are allowed to accept more than one job if you feel you can commit to all of them.
-Remember, you are only allowed to work a total of 20 hours, between all your jobs.
-If you ARE offered more than one job, and only want to accept one, simply (politely!) decline the employer’s offer by saying you have chosen to pursue employment opportunities elsewhere.
+You are encouraged to apply for many jobs and are allowed to accept more than one job if you feel you can commit to all of them.
+Remember, you are only allowed to work a total of 20 hours.
+If you ARE offered more than one job and only want to accept one, politely decline the employer’s offer.

 Why can’t I see my “Employee Menu” on Garnet Gateway?

 The reason why you may be unable to see your Employee Menu on Garnet Gateway may be for one of two reasons: 1) Your supervisor may not have submitted a hiring form to the payroll office.
 Before contacting the Student Employment Office, ask your supervisor if they have submitted a hiring form for you.
-2) The payroll office may not have processed your hiring form yet, although it has been submitted.
-Due to large volumes of hiring forms received (especially during the beginning of the academic year), the payroll office may not have processed yours yet.
-However, within 2-3 days of filling out your tax forms and being hired by a supervisor, you should be able to see the Employee Menu.
+2) Due to large volume of hiring forms received (especially during the beginning of the academic year), the payroll office may not have processed yours yet.
+Within 2-3 days of filling out your tax forms and being hired you should be able to see the Employee Menu.